whole-communities-whole-health/wcwh-repo-template/README.md

 │
 ├── images             <- Study-related images
 │
-├── notebooks          <- Jupyter notebooks for the majority of analysis - see readme in the folder for more details │
+├── notebooks          <- Jupyter notebooks for the majority of analysis │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials - see Wiki too │
+├── references         <- Data dictionaries, manuals, and all other explanatory materials │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting